 We recommend researching different delivery companies based on your company’s needs.
 This can include price per kilogram, price per item, delivery speed, and customer reviews.

 No one wants to receive a smashed package.
 Researching the best delivery service for your business does two things.
 It reduces costs in the long run and helps to keep your customers happy.

 Having a good supplier-buyer relationship is a good way to clinch discounts and get your hands on the latest products.

-Suppliers prioritise payment times and punctuality, and bulk orders.
+Suppliers prioritize payment times and punctuality, and bulk orders.
 Usually, you’ll be able to save costs for your eCommerce business if you can work out a payment plan with your supplier.
 This could be a prepayment plan, which could offer you access to a 5% discount.

-There’s also certain freight fees you could negotiate if you’re getting your goods from overseas.
+There are also certain freight fees you could negotiate if you’re getting your goods from overseas.

 8. Pick the best payment methods

 eCommerce websites offer a host of payment methods for their customers.
-This could include credit card transfers, third party processors like PayPal, and bank transfers.
+This could include credit card transfers, third-party processors like PayPal, and bank transfers.